Biohydrogen: Photosynthesis

 Photosynthesis in cyanobacteria and green algae splits water into hydrogen ions and electrons.
 The electrons are transported over ferredoxins.
 Fe-Fe-hydrogenases (enzymes) combine them into hydrogen gas.
 In Chlamydomonas reinhardtii Photosystem II produces in direct conversion of sunlight 80% of the electrons that end up in the hydrogen gas.

 In 2020 scientists reported the development of algal-cell based micro-emulsion for multicellular spheroid microbial reactors capable of producing hydrogen alongside either oxygen or CO_{2} via photosynthesis in daylight under air.
 Enclosing the microreactors with synergistic bacteria was shown to increase levels of hydrogen production via reduction of O_{2} concentrations.

 Improving production by light harvesting antenna reduction

 The chlorophyll (Chl) antenna size in green algae is minimized, or truncated, to maximize photobiological solar conversion efficiency and H_{2} production.
 It has been shown that Light-harvesting complex photosystem II light-harvesting protein LHCBM9 promotes efficient light energy dissipation.
 The truncated Chl antenna size minimizes absorption and wasteful dissipation of sunlight by individual cells, resulting in better light utilization efficiency and greater photosynthetic efficiency when the green alga are grown as a mass culture in bioreactors.

 Economics

-With current reports for algae-based biohydrogen, it would take about 25,000 square kilometre algal farming to produce biohydrogen equivalent to the energy provided by gasoline in the US alone.
+With current reports for algae-based biohydrogen, it would take about 25,000 km2 algal farming to produce biohydrogen equivalent to the energy provided by gasoline in the US alone.
 This area represents approximately 10% of the area devoted to growing soya in the US.